 Now head across the River Thames on the Millennium Bridge to head over to St Paul’s Cathedral.

-Galleries—If you are able, it’s well worth climbing the 528 steps to the top of the dome.
-There are three levels: the Whispering Gallery, which is at the base of the dome; the Stone Gallery, an outdoor viewing platform; and the Golden Gallery, a small viewing platform at the top of the dome.
+If you are able, it’s well worth climbing the 528 steps to the top of the dome and the Golden Gallery, a small viewing platform at the very top, which is probably the best I’ve seen in London.

-St Paul’s Tickets—It’s a good idea to book tickets ahead of time to avoid the queues.
+ST PAUL’S TICKETS // We suggest you book tickets ahead of time to avoid the queues.
 Tickets include a multimedia guide, and you can book a guided tour or talk on arrival.

-SKY GARDEN
+6 PM / SKY GARDEN

 The views of the Thames stretching off into the distance from the 43rd floor are simply spectacular.

-BRICK LANE & SHOREDITCH
+7:30 PM / BRICK LANE & SHOREDITCH

 After Sky Garden, head over to Brick Lane to enjoy an evening in one of London’s most colourful neighbourhoods.

 Throughout most of its history, the area around Brick Lane has been one of the most deprived parts of London.
-But migrant groups over the years have bestowed a unique cultural fingerprint on the area which makes it what it is today.
+But migrant groups over the years have bestowed a unique cultural fingerprint on the area, which makes it what it is today.

 If you’re planning to have dinner, there are plenty of curry houses on the street.
 The best approach is to pick one you think has the energy you’re looking for and go for it.